HardikJoshi304/HPortfolio/README.md

 ### More

 Modify pages content in `src/content_option.js`.

 ### Thanks

-If you like this portfolio template don't forget give it a ⭐
+If you like this portfolio template, don't forget to give it a ⭐